longrunsoul/wordmem-rs/README.md

 ### IDEAS

-The application splits to 3 parts:
+The application splits to following parts:
 - `word-manager`, which takes and manages words from user
 - `word-visitor`, which makes user revisit the words periodically
 - `revisit-planner`, which plans the revisiting schedule